archisss/BattleOfStalingrad/README.md

   2. Navigate to the project directory:
      > cd BattleOfStalingrad
   3. Build the Docker images and start the containers:
-     > docker-compose up --build -d
+     > docker-compose up --build
-  5. Verify that the containers are running:
-     > docker-compose ps
+  4. Go into de container battleofstalingrad-app-1 <br/>Run the BASH or EXEC into the battleofstalingrad-app-1 container and run:
+     > composer install <br/><br/>
+  NOTE: this is because I use a especific library for connect to the mongo DB database so is needed to reinstall all the vendor packages.

   7. Once the project is up and running go to <br /> http://localhost:8000/start <br />
      This command will setup tanks and maps needed to play the game